-Assessment item 1 Title: Research Essay
+Assessment item 1

-Type: Assignment - written assignment Learning Outcomes Assessed: 1, 2, 4, 6 and Part B consists of a 2,500-word essay.
+Title: Research Essay Type: Assignment - written assignment Learning Outcomes Assessed: 1, 2, 4, 6 Weight: 35% Task Description: This assignment has two parts.
+Part A consists of a review of two (2) assigned journal articles; Part B consists of a 2,000-word essay.